This is a subject that is of interest to many. Getting enough sleep is essential to your health and well-being.

 Sleep makes you more alert and gives you more energy.
 It is good for your memory.

 Sleep may help your lose weight.
 Researchers have found that people who sleep less than seven hours per night are more likely to be overweight or obese.
-It is thought that the lack of sleep effects the balance of hormones in the body that affect appetite.
+It is thought that the lack of sleep affects the balance of hormones in the body that affect appetite.
 The hormones ghrelin and leptin, important for the regulation of appetite, have been found to be disrupted by lack of sleep.

 Let’s look at some of the factors that will cause you sleepless nights.